Yuheihaihai/Adam_app/USER_MANUAL.md

 The system intelligently responds to user feedback about services:

+- **[NEW]** Advanced LLM-powered context understanding detects when users implicitly need help, without requiring specific trigger words
+- **[NEW]** The system recognizes distress and difficulties in user messages and provides relevant services automatically
 - If a user says "お仕事関係ない" (not related to work), the system will avoid showing employment services
 - When mentioning "メンタル" (mental), the system prioritizes mental health services
 - For users in distress, a minimal service display format is used